Nexus-Digital-Solutions-ZM/nexus-store/README.md

 ## Getting started

-_To be added by the team once the stack is chosen: install and run steps._
+_To be added by the team once the stack is chosen: install and run steps for the frontend and the backend._

 ## Deadline

-Sunday 27 Sept, 6 PM.
+Tuesday 29 Sept, 6 PM.